PhilipYip1988/python-notebooks/mambaforge_install/distributions.md

 A drawback of the Anaconda **base** environment has so many packages it becomes difficult to install additional packages without conflicts because of the large number of dependences required by the machine learning frameworks.
 As a consequence the base Python environment is supposed to be used "as is" and is updated by Anaconda using a standalone installer bi-annually.

 When additional packages are used they should be installed in a seperate Python environment which can be made and activated using the conda package manager.
-The conda package manafer is more stringent than pip when it comes to dependencies.
+The conda package manager is more stringent than pip when it comes to dependencies.

 The conda package manager has two channels: